travis-ci/docs-travis-ci-com/user/build-configuration.md

           gemfile: gemfiles/Gemfile.rails-3.2.x
           env: ISOLATED=false

+This will add the indicated job to the build matrix which has already been built by the matrix dimensions explained above.

 This is useful if you want to, say, only test the latest version of a dependency together with the latest version of the runtime.

+You can use this method to create a job matrix precisely from scratch.
+For example,

+    language: python
+    matrix:
+      include:
+        - python: "2.7"
+          env: TEST_SUITE=suite_2_7
+        - python: "3.3"
+          env: TEST_SUITE=suite_3_3
+        - python: "pypy"
+          env: TEST_SUITE=suite_pypy
+    script: ./test.py $TEST_SUITE

+will create a build matrix with 3 jobs, which runs test suite for each version of Python.

 ### Environment variables